Nat-Non-Opensource/NN-Projects/README.md

 ---

-- How to create a Projects
+- Create a Projects

-- How to create and Apps
+- Create and Apps

 - Installing Django REST Framework

-- How to use Django REST Framework

 - Config and Testing API Endpoint